RhetTbull/photos_time_warp/README.md

 # photos_time_warp

-Bulk adjust the date, time, or timezone for photos in Apple Photos.
+Batch adjust the date, time, or timezone for photos in Apple Photos.
 Works on macOS only.

 photos_time_warp operates on photos selected in Apple Photos.
 To use it, open Photos, select the photos for which you'd like to adjust the date/time/timezone, then run photos_time_warp from the command line: